 - Avoiding hard physical work involving the affected areas

-What legal steps should I take regarding my whiplash after my accident?
+What legal steps should you take regarding your whiplash after your accident?

 We recommend taking advantage of a free consultation with a car accident lawyer as soon as possible after your car accident.
 Generally, you will want to set up an appointment within one week of the accident for several reasons:

 - Insurance companies will move fast and begin investigating your claim immediately